SouravD-Me/Sentiment-classification-with-GST-tweet-data-on-LSTM-based-on-polarity-popularity-model/README.md

-⦁  If you utilize our codes and/or the open datasets provided, or any of our findings, please site this work as:
+⦁  If you utilize our codes and/or the open datasets provided, or any of our findings, please cite this work as:

  **Das, S., Das, D. & Kolya, A.K.
 Sentiment classification with GST tweet data on LSTM 	based on polarity-popularity model.
 Sādhanā 45, 140 (2020). 	https://doi.org/10.1007/s12046-020-01372-8** <br><br>